JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 1. In the `Optionals` folder, the option to max the preset cars of the bosses and also their companions was added, as well as the option to max the presets of the cars of the challenge series.

+### Added in Rev 2.2

+1. A new folder called `CarConversions` has been added for future vehicle improvements, currently only the Mitsubishi Eclipse GS-T.

+### Added in Rev 3.0

+1. An option to lower the difficulty of drift races in the `Carbon Battle Royale` mod has been added to the `Optionals` folder.

 ### 📋 Requirements

 - Need for Speed Carbon (v1.4 recommended)